 The city is also known as “the mother of Israel”, due to its once flourishing Jewish community, which existed from the Roman period and grew substantially after the Ottoman Empire took in Jewish refugees expelled from Spain, Portugal, and Spanish territories in Italy; these Jews are known as “Sephardim”.
 Sephardic Jews formed a significant percentage of the city’s population and infrastructure until World War II, when in spring 1943, a vast majority were deported by the Nazis to the concentration camp in Auschwitz.
 However, there are still two Synagogues and the Jewish Museum.
 Visit them all with a private walking tour!

 Turkish Monuments in Thessaloniki

-Also interesting are the Turkish Monuments in Thessaloniki such as the public baths Bey Hamam, the Bezesteni (Ottoman closed market for jewelry and precious materials) the Alatza Imaret (Ottoman poorhouse) and Hamza Bey Camii (both restored and used for exhibitions).
-You can order a private tour for following the link
+Also interesting are the Turkish Monuments such as the public baths Bey Hamam, the Bezesteni (Ottoman closed market for jewelry and precious materials) the Alatza Imaret (Ottoman poorhouse) and Hamza Bey Camii (both restored and used for exhibitions).
+Visit them with a private walking tour!

 Thessaloniki is famous for its vibrant city culture and it boasts the most cafes and bars per capita in Europe.
-Nightlife and entertainment have unlimited options of what to do in Thessaloniki thanks to its vastly young population and multicultural identity.
+Nightlife and entertainment have unlimited options thanks to its vastly young population and multicultural identity.
 Built along the coast of the Thermaic Gulf, trendy bars, restaurants and other entertainment establishments are scattered throughout the city and cater to all tastes.
 Many are located on pedestrianized streets or along the waterfront with sea view.
 Countless diverse happenings and events take place throughout the city on a daily basis.